Methodology

 threshold: 0.85 met

 Rankings are robust to the choice of normalisation method.
-Both BRIC and INFORM rankings remain highly correlated regardless of whether min-max or percentile-rank normalisation is used.
+Both scoring frameworks remain highly correlated regardless of whether min-max or percentile-rank normalisation is used.

 Weight Sensitivity